hbp275/Envi-Rover/README.md

 **EnviRover** is a LoRa-based environmental monitoring rover that can be remotely controlled using either a Serial Monitor or a Joystick module.
 It collects real-time temperature and humidity data using a DHT11 sensor and sends it wirelessly back to the controller.

 ## Code Structure
-- `/transmitter_serial` : Code for controlling the rover via Serial Monitor
+- `/serial_monitor_controller ` : Code for controlling the rover via Serial Monitor Serial Monitor Controller
-- `/transmitter_joystick` : Code for controlling the rover using Joystick Module
+- `/joystick_controller` : Code for controlling the rover using Joystick Module
 - `/receiver_rover` : Code for rover-side motor control and sensor data transmission

 ## How It Works